kubescape/kubescape/docs/cli-reference.md

 resource's fix path does not map reliably back to a template line.
 Resources from any other source are listed as unfixed with the reason.

+### Cluster scans

+A cluster scan records live objects, not manifests, so there is no file to rewrite.
+The scanned object is patched in memory and the resulting manifest is printed to stdout as a `---` separated document stream, which pipes straight into `kubectl apply -f -`.
+Progress and summary output goes to stderr, so the pipe carries manifests only.

+Nothing is ever written to the cluster.
+Applying is your decision.

+Two details worth knowing:

+- The manifests reflect the cluster **as it was scanned**, not a live read.
+A resource that changed since the scan should be re-scanned before applying.
+- Server-managed fields (`status`, `metadata.managedFields`, `resourceVersion`,
+  `uid`, `generation`, `creationTimestamp`, and the `kubectl.kubernetes.io/last-applied-configuration` annotation) are stripped, since a manifest carrying them will not apply cleanly.

+#### What is skipped, and why

+A cluster fix is only offered where the emitted manifest would be both correct and applyable.
+Everything else is listed as unfixed with its reason, so nothing disappears silently:

+- **Resources whose scan record is redacted.** A scan report is built for reporting, not for round-tripping: before results are aggregated Kubescape replaces every container environment value with `XXXXXX` and drops `valueFrom`/`envFrom`, and redacts `data`/`stringData` on Secrets and ConfigMaps.
+A manifest rendered from such a record would overwrite your real configuration with the placeholder, so workloads with container environment variables, along with Secrets and ConfigMaps, are declined.

+  This is the main limitation of cluster fixes today, and it is why a cluster with many findings may yield few manifests.
+Fixing a manifest file is unaffected — that path patches the file on disk and only reads the report to decide which edits to make.

+- **Resources owned by another.** A Pod belonging to a ReplicaSet, or a static control-plane Pod owned by its Node, cannot be patched where it stands: the API server rejects nearly every change to an existing Pod's spec, and the owner would recreate it from its own template regardless.
+Fix the owner.

+- **RBAC and cloud findings.** These describe a relationship across several related objects rather than one addressable resource, so there is no single manifest to emit.

+One known gap: a container that uses only `envFrom` cannot be detected, because `envFrom` is removed outright rather than replaced with a marker.
+The manifest is then incomplete rather than wrong, and `kubectl apply` does not delete fields a config omits, so the live `envFrom` survives.

 ### Flags

 | Flag | Description | Default |